kevinanielsen/go-fast-cdn/README.md

 3. Run `make build` <br>

 Your binary should now be built and you can run it with `bin/go-fast-cdn-linux` or `bin/go-fast-cdn-windows` or `bin/go-fast-cdn-darwin`

-### Contributing

-There are many ways to contribute to this project.
-Open a new issue if you see a feature missing - open a PR if you have the solution to an issue or a change you want to implement.

-If you don't want to change anything, you can also help the development by leaving a star on this repo!